Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Critically Constrained Scattering Modes

-The work cited above on R-zeros demonstrated the existence of discrete complex spectra associated with reflectionless scattering for generic finite-size scattering systems with short-range interactions.
-In a standard linear scattering process the solutions have a continuous real spectrum: one or more of the incoming scattering channels is filled at a real frequency, $\omega$ or energy, $E$, and the continuity conditions on the relevant wave equation determine a unique outgoing scattered wave at that $\omega,E$.
-For a finite size, but otherwise arbitrary scattering region, the scattering can be described by an $N_c \times N_c$ scattering matrix, $S$, labeling the incoming and outgoing channels with the appropriate indices of the asymptotic solutions (which we will assume for simplicity to be time-reversed pairs).
-For generic scattering, all output channels are accessible in scattering, i.e. no matrix element of $S$ exactly vanishes (with symmetries, similar statements hold in each symmetry-labeled subspace).
-Discrete complex spectra arise when constraints on the asymptotic solutions are imposed, such as zero reflection into the chosen input channels; this R-zero boundary condition implies that a single diagonal element of the $S$ matrix or the determinant of a diagonal block of $S$ vanishes.
+The work cited above on R-zeros demonstrated the existence of discrete complex spectra associated with reflectionless scattering in one to one correspondence with the poles of the scattering matrix.
+It analyzed generic finite scattering systems with short-range interactions (for simplicity we don't consider monopole charge interactions); the scattering can be between free space or translationally invariant guided modes (channels), modeled as extending to infinity.
+The same generality applies to the current work.
+Reflectionless scattering is an example of a type of scattering which we henceforth refer to as critically constrained, because it only admits discrete and (generically) complex frequency solutions.

-The R-zero boundary condition can be imposed by requiring an input vector of amplitudes of the form $(a_1 \ldots a_{N_{in}},\\0,0 \ldots, 0)$ and an output (scattered) vector of amplitudes $(0,0 \ldots ,0,b_{N_{in} +1} \ldots, b_{N_{c}})$.
-Hence, there are exactly $N_c$ asymptotic scattering channels filled, $N_{in}$ with incoming waves and their complement with outgoing waves, so that each port is excited in only one direction.
+In contrast, for a standard linear scattering process the solutions typically have a continuous real spectrum: one or more of the incoming scattering channels is filled at a real frequency, $\omega$ or energy, $E$, and the continuity conditions on the relevant wave equation determine a unique outgoing scattered wave at that $\omega,E$.
+For a finite-sized but otherwise arbitrary scattering region, scattering can be truncated to a finite $N_c \times N_c$ scattering matrix, $S$, with elements labeled by the pair of mode indices of the incoming and outgoing channels which are coupled within the scatterer.
+For generic scattering (scatterers with no spatial symmetries) from a finite region all output channels are accessible in scattering, i.e. no matrix element of $S$ exactly vanishes except possibly at discrete frequencies (once the S-matrix has been appropriately truncated); with discrete symmetries similar statements hold in each symmetry-labeled subspace.
+Discrete complex spectra arise when certain constraints are placed on the filled output channels, an example being zero reflection back into a chosen set of input channels.
+This R-zero boundary condition implies that the determinant of a diagonal block (or single diagonal element) of $S$ vanishes.
+When satisfied, the reflectionless boundary condition implies a solution exists with an input vector of amplitudes of the form ${\bf \alpha} = (a_1 \ldots a_{N_{\rm in}},0,0 \ldots, 0)$ and an output (scattered) vector of amplitudes ${\bf \beta} = (0,0 \ldots ,0,b_{N_{in} +1} \ldots, b_{N_{c}})$.
+Hence, there are exactly $N_c$ asymptotic scattering channels filled, $N_{\rm in}$ with incoming waves and the complementary $N_c-N_{\rm in}$ with outgoing waves, so that each port is excited in only one direction.